Z323323/Chinese-remainder-theorem/README.md

 $x \equiv a_{n} + z_{n}\mod m_{n}$ <br>
 will be fully 'mapped' into: <br>
 $x \equiv \sum_{i = 1}^{n} (a_{i} + z_{i})N_{i}n_{i}(\mod \prod_{i = 1}^{n} m_{i})$. <br>
 Here it's ¿clear? that any operation performed (must be repeated consistently for every $a_{i}$) will be reflected in the solution congruence.
 The summation performed into the solution formula and multiplication by $N_{i}n_{i}$ is quite misleading and magical.
 To better understand how this is possible, let's look again at the example above: $17^{2} \mod 35$.
-The biggest problem with operations made modulo $n$ is that are absolutely not intuitive, the modulo breaks our understanding of how things work, so to understand? how this example works in both direction (since one direction is trivial):<br>
+The biggest problem with operations made modulo $n$ is that are absolutely not intuitive, the modulo breaks our understanding of how things work, so to ¿understand? how this example works in both direction:<br>
 $x \equiv (\sum_{i = 1}^{n} a_{i}N_{i}n_{i})^{2}(\mod \prod_{i = 1}^{n} m_{i})$<br>
 $\equiv$<br>
 $x \equiv (\sum_{i = 1}^{n} a_{i}N_{i}n_{i})(\sum_{i = 1}^{n} a_{i}N_{i}n_{i})(\mod \prod_{i = 1}^{n} m_{i})$<br>